Daniel-KM/Omeka-S-module-ImageServer/README.md

 * Customize data of manifests

 The module creates manifests with all the metadata of each record.
-The event `iiifserver.manifest` can be used to modify the exposed data of a manifest for items, collections, collection lists (search results) and media (`info.json`).
+The event `imageserver.manifest` can be used to modify the exposed data of a manifest for items, collections, collection lists (search results) and media (`info.json`).
 So, it is possible, for example, to modify the citation, to remove or to add some metadata or to change the thumbnail.